grscheller/scheller-linux-archive/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct was editted down from the default boilerplate provided by GitHub, which itself is based on the
+This Code of Conduct was edited down from the default boilerplate provided by GitHub, which itself is based on the
 [Contributor Covenant](http://contributor-covenant.org/) code of conduct.